Crcle971862/Zylentrix/README.md

 # Zylentrix
+Change Branch from main to master to see the Poject.

 Setup process of project  1.
 Used postman to test api response.
 2. Created data model of api response.
 3. Using HTTP for networking.
 4. Getx for StateManagment 5.
 Animated gif for loading indicator before data fetching